roelfie/dotfiles/README.md

 * under `~/.config`
 * under `~/Library` (like `~/Library/Preferences` and `~/Library/Application Support`)

-Installing all this software and restoring (macOS or application) configurations to the settings you are used to can be a cumbersome task.
+Installing all this software and restoring (macOS or application) configurations to the settings you are used to, can be a cumbersome task.

 Dotbot is all about automating the installation & configuration of your macOS system.
 This dotfiles project is based on dotbot and is specifically tailored to _my_ macOS system.
-But feel free to use it if you like it.
+But it can be easilly adjusted to your needs.

 ## What does it do?